- Syncra Silent 5.0 Pump (1321 GPH) - Sicce

 The Syncra Silent line of pumps come in many different sizes and will fit most tank needs.
-Sicce uses high quality magnets in their pumps, which allows them to spin smoother with less noise than almost all other pumps in their price category.
+Sicce uses high-quality magnets in their pumps, which allows them to spin smoother with less noise than almost all other pumps in their price category.
 If your tank needs a high flow return pump, or a smaller pump for a low flow reactor our first choice will always be Sicce.

-Quiet, energy-efficient pump for a variety of uses in wet or dry application.
+Quiet, energy-efficient pump for a variety of uses in a wet or dry application.
 Use in salt or freshwater.